celehs/SSL.validation/README.md

   - a large unlabeled set containing only the algorithm score S.

-The main function `roc.semi.superv` takes as arguments S and Y and provides a semi-supervised estimation of the ROC parameters.
+The main function `roc.semi.superv` takes as arguments S and Y, where Y contains a large amount of missing values, and provides a semi-supervised estimation of the ROC parameters.

 The function `roc.superv` takes as arguments S and Y from the small validation set only and provides a classic supervised method to estimate